eclipse-ankaios/ankaios/agent/doc/swdesign/README.md

 Status: approved

-When the WorkloadControlLoop receives an update from the WorkloadCommandChannel, the WorkloadControlLoop shall reset the restart counter.
+When the WorkloadControlLoop receives an update from the WorkloadCommandSender, the WorkloadControlLoop shall reset the restart counter.

 Comment:
 The restart counter might be already incremented when the workload that shall be updated was already failing a few times during its initial creation.